lvk04/banking-data-assignment/README.md

 ---

 ## 5. Assumptions

-- **All compliance logic is scoped for INDIVIDUAL customer types only.**
+- All compliance logic is for individual customers only.
-- **Authentication methods and transaction tags** are mapped according to Decision 2345/QĐ-NHNN (2023).
-- **Higher-level authentication methods** can be used for lower-level transaction categories.
-- **Device trust**: All transactions must originate from a verified device.
+- Device trust: All transactions must originate from a verified device.
-- **Synthetic data** is generated, they may not totally reflect real life's data.
+- Synthetic data may not fully reflect real-world data.
-- **Database is assumed to be empty on first run**; if not, remove the Docker volume to reinitialize.
+- Database is assumed empty on first run.
-- **Airflow and database run in UTC timezone by default.**
+- Airflow and database run in UTC timezone by default.

 ---